JefNewTech/dolibarr_public_stock_perso/README.md

 In detail, the plugin allows you to:
 - Classify products according to their category (one tab per category)
 - Choose the data you want to display on each product (in particular if prices are displayed VAT or taxes excluded)
-- Choose whether or not to display products not available for sale
 - Choose whether or not to display products out of stock
 - Use one of the visual themes delivered with the plugin
 - Customize this theme or create yours (you need to know the [CSS](https://developer.mozilla.org/en/docs/Web/CSS) language)